-Health Information Technology, Associate in Applied Science Degree
+Health Information Management, Associate in Applied Science Degree

 Program Description for Health Information Management

-Health Information Technology (HIT) professionals are a vital component of every medical setting.
+Health Information Management (HIM) professionals are a vital component of every medical setting.
 You'll find them in every hospital, outpatient clinic, nursing home, health insurance organization, physician's office, hospice and mental health facility.

-As an HIT, you'll compile the data on which medical-related agencies run.
+As an HIM, you'll compile the data on which medical-related agencies run.
 You'll be responsible for determining specifically how that data is compiled and reported to insurance companies, government agencies and others for reimbursement, research and quality monitoring.